kilnyy/FeedReader/README.md

 -----------------
 To run this webapp, you need `maven` and `tomcat`.

+First you need to import sql/FeedReader.sql to your MySQL database.

+Then create src/main/resources/database.properties to setting database config.

 To build the webapp, run the following command:

     $ mvn package